-- ➤ Place a binding strap around each end of the bundle (or bag of wood) to prevent movement of the pieces during test.
-Place the straps approximately 10 cm (4 in) from the ends (See Figure 3-15.
-"Bundle with Straps Placed at 10 cm (4 in)" and tighten them securely. - > Set one end of the bundle or bag on graph paper large enough to cover the end completely.
-Draw a line around the outside of the wood perimeter on the graph paper using a sharp point marking pen (see Figure 3-16.
-"Tracing Perimeter of the Wood"). - ➤ Count the number of square centimeters or square inches that are enclosed within the perimeter line.
+- > Set one end of the bundle or bag of firewood on graph paper large enough to cover the end completely.
+Draw a line around the outside of the wood perimeter on the graph paper using a sharp point marking pen (see Figure 3-15.
+"Tracing Perimeter of the Wood"). - > Count the number of square centimeters or square inches that are enclosed within the perimeter line.
 Determine portions of square centimeters or square inches not completely within the perimeter line to the nearest one-quarter square inch.
 Repeat this process on the opposite end of the bundle or bag.

-Figures 3-16.
+Figure 3-15.
 Tracing the Perimeter of the Wood.